 Confined Space Entry Permits are required for certain Edmonton Airport facilities and/or worksites.
-It is the responsibility of the prime contractor responsible for the entry to complete a Confined Space Entry Permit in conjunction with discussion of the entry with ERS prior to entering a confined space.
+It is the responsibility of the prime contractor responsible for the entry to complete a Confined Space Entry Permit.
 Confined space entry Code of Practice, submitted to EIA Project Management will be reviewed prior to the commencement of any confined space work.